vercel/next.js/errors/invalid-route-source.md

 #### Why This Error Occurred

-When overriding `config.resolve.alias` incorrectly in `next.config.js` webpack will throw an error because private-next-pages is not defined.

 When defining custom routes a route was added that causes an error during parsing.
 This can be due to trying to use normal `RegExp` syntax like negative lookaheads (`?!exclude`) without following `path-to-regexp`'s syntax for it.

 #### Possible Ways to Fix It